FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

-“There is a reason why we have dreams—it is sad that it gets forgotten because of money thoughts, fear of safety, routines.” - Anna Pixner
+"There is a reason why we have dreams.
+It is sad that it gets forgotten because of money thoughts, fear of safety and routines"

-Growing up in the center of the Alpes, Innsbruck, she identified as ‘the calm one’.
+Growing up in the center of the Alpes, Innsbruck, she identified as "the calm one."
 A haven for adventurers that marked a lifestyle.
-“I envied others who tried things without fear, whilst I thought of getting hurt,” Anna said.
+"I envied others who tried things without fear, whilst I thought of getting hurt," Anna says.

-Whilst hesitant showing up in a skatepark, she orders her first longboard and starts riding to school.
+While hesitant showing up in a skatepark, she orders her first longboard and starts riding to school.
 With steep roads from her doorstep, it quickly turns into a habit.
-“One guy in my hometown was doing races, keen on mentoring others,” Anna said, “it’s when he showed me the ropes, I got really hooked.”
+"One guy in my hometown was doing races and keen on mentoring others," Anna says, "it’s when he showed me the ropes, I got really hooked."
 This encounter opens up a new world, pushing Anna to see races up close and join him for a descent in Italy, 3-4 hours away.
-The first of many, taken in a second-hand leather biker suit ‘somewhat too big’.
+The first of many, taken in a second-hand leather biker suit "somewhat too big."

 Have you come to see fear as an ally?